Wheel and Tire Acceleration Investigation

 Apex Wheels

-This test demonstrated that the difference in unsprung weight of the tested wheel and tire combinations could affect vehicle acceleration rate to a degree equivalent to a 15 whp difference.
+This test demonstrated that differences in the tested wheel and tire combinations could affect vehicle acceleration to a degree equivalent to a 15 whp difference.

 Ultimately, the paper-thin clearance between the Apex wheels and the GTI’s TTRS brake calipers necessitated their installation on my wife’s Golf R.